AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 **minimum bid:** 1) The minimum amount to pay per impression or per 1000 impressions.
 2) For search keywords, the minimum bid required for a given keyword based on its quality score.
 The minimum bid is usually the least amount you can pay per click in order for your keyword to show ads.

+**model accuracy:** (Advertisers with portfolios) The percentage of accuracy of the cost models and revenue models that are used for optimizing bids, budgets, and targets for a portfolio.
+See "cost model," "cost accuracy," "revenue model," and "revenue accuracy."
+[Model accuracy reports](/help/search-social-commerce/reports/management/model-accuracy/model-accuracy-report-about.md) indicate the accuracy of the cost and revenue models.

 ## O-P {#o-p}

 **objective:** (Advertisers with portfolios) A goal which a client sets to meet its business objective for a specific portfolio or a display campaign, such as to maximize profits or to meet a specific sales target.
 An objective consists of the conversion metrics to be tracked and optimized for the portfolio, and the relative weights of those metrics.
+The total weighted conversions for the portfolio are calculated are referred to as the "objective value."

 **objective value:** (Advertisers with portfolios) The total weighted conversions as calculated according to the portfolio's current objective, including:

-* all conversions, taking into account a) the weights assigned to each conversion in the portfolio's objective function and, when applicable, b) the view-through weight for display view-throughs.
+* all conversions, taking into account a) the weights assigned to each conversion in the portfolio's objective and, when applicable, b) the view-through weight for display view-throughs.

 * all clicks, which the optimization capability considers a single conversion and is weighted according to the click value for the objective.